-Time Sample Tasks Expected Outcome Resources Have each group report back and make a list on the board of the types of scams found in other countries Discuss and compare types of scams 25' Student Dictation Review phrases for clarifying and asking politely (e.g. Could you please repeat that.
+20' Read and respond Students read and respond to the comprehension questions In small groups, students discuss scams they know about in their own countries Have each group report back and make a list on the board of the types of scams found in other countries Understand the main details about prize and contest scams Discuss and compare types of scams PLS Worksheet: Read and Answer!
+Refer to PLS wikibook - Scams to Avoid 25' Review phrases for clarifying and asking politely (e.g. Could you please repeat that.
 Could you say that again.
 Slowly, please.
 I didn't understand, etc.) Place students into pairs and explain that one student (student A) will have the workbook and a pen, and the other student (student B) will have the PLS booklet or a print off of p.
-13 Explain the rules: The aim of the activity is to race against other pairs to see which pair can find all of the answers first Student A must ask the questions to B who will skim the PLS booklet to find the answers and respond Student A will record the answers Student B cannot show the booklet to student A, they can only talk to each other Understand narrative communication Identify ways scammers try to get your money in prize and contest scams Ask for clarification or details politely Facilitate listener's comprehension by repeating and explaining PLS Worksheet: Listen and Record!
-Scams to Avoid, p.
-13.
+13 Explain the rules: The aim of the activity is to race against other pairs to see which pair can find all of the answers first Student A must ask the questions to B who will skim the PLS booklet to find the answers and respond Student A will record the answers Student B cannot show the booklet to student A, they can only talk to each other Encourage students to use clarifying questions if they don't understand each other Check the answers as a whole class Understand narrative communication Identify ways scammers try to get your money in prize and contest scams Ask for clarification or details politely Facilitate listener's comprehension by repeating and explaining PLS Worksheet: Listen and Record!
+Refer to PLS wikibook - Scams to Avoid

-Time Sample Tasks Expected Outcome Resources 15' Discuss Students try to guess the phrases from the context or by asking the teacher In pairs, students discuss the questions with the new vocabulary phrases and share their personal experiences Discuss and share personal experiences PLS Worksheet: Share your Experience!
-Scams to Avoid, p.13-14.
-20' Predict and read Make sure booklets are closed In small groups, students discuss what they can do so that they don't become victims of scams Students record the group's answers on the worksheet Students skim and scan the PLS booklet to find out further advice for how to avoid scams and record any ideas that they did not have from their discussion Elicit the answers and any other ideas that each group came up with Identify ways to protect yourself from prize and contest scams PLS Worksheet: Predict and Read!
-Scam to Avoid, p.
-13 - 14.
-20' Listen to video and respond Students find the meanings of the words by asking one another, the teacher or looking them up Students watch or listen to the video and answer questions and check answers with partner Students discuss personal experiences Identify the main ideas and supporting details of the video material PLS Worksheet: Prepare and Listen!
+15' Discuss Students try to guess the phrases from the context or by asking the teacher In pairs, students discuss the questions with the new vocabulary phrases and share their personal experiences Discuss and share personal experiences PLS Worksheet: Share your Experience!
+Refer to PLS wikibook - Scams to Avoid 20' Predict and read Make sure booklets are closed In small groups, students discuss what they can do so that they don't become victims of scams Students record the group's answers on the worksheet Students skim and scan the PLS booklet to find out further advice for how to avoid scams and record any ideas that they did not have from their discussion Elicit the answers and any other ideas that each group came up with Identify ways to protect yourself from prize and contest scams PLS Worksheet: Predict and Read!
+Refer to PLS wikibook - Scams to Avoid 20' Listen to video and respond Students find the meanings of the words by asking one another, the teacher or looking them up Students watch or listen to the video and answer questions and check answers with partner Students discuss personal experiences Identify the main ideas and supporting details of the video material PLS Worksheet: Prepare and Listen!
 Video: "When I'm 64 - Scams"